Wilfrid Newton

-Sir Charles Wilfrid Newton, CBE (11 December 1928 – 28 November 2012) was managing director of Hong Kong's Mass Transit Railway Corporation (MTRC) in the 1980s and London Regional Transport in the 1990s.
+Sir Charles Wilfrid Newton (11 December 1928 – 28 November 2012) was the managing director of Hong Kong's Mass Transit Railway Corporation (MTRC) in the 1980s and chairman of London Regional Transport in the 1990s.

 History

 Charles Wilfrid Newton was born on 11 December 1928 in South Africa, and was educated at schools in Johannesburg and the University of the Witwatersrand.
 Starting out as an accountant in industry, he became group managing director, and subsequently the chief executive of Turner & Newall.

 Hong Kong and MTR

-In March 1983, he left Turner & Newall to join the Hong Kong's Mass Transit Railway Corporation (MTRC) as chairman and chief executive.
+In March 1983, Newton left Turner & Newall to join the Hong Kong's Mass Transit Railway Corporation (MTRC) as chairman and chief executive.
 The MTR was founded in 1975 as a government owned statutory corporation to build and operate a mass transit system for the then British colony.
 The MTR had just opened its first railway line connecting Hong Kong Island to Kowloon in 1979.

 Newton led the building of a new line on Hong Kong island itself – the Island line, which connected the Central district to Chai Wan.
-In May 1985, Newton presided over the opening ceremony of the line at Tai Koo, with a plaque unveiled by Governor of Hong Kong Sir Edward Youde.
+In May 1985, Newton presided over the opening ceremony of the line at Tai Koo, with a plaque unveiled by the Governor of Hong Kong Sir Edward Youde.
 Following this, a second harbour tunnel to carry increased numbers of passenger traffic opened in 1989.

-Thanks to high ridership and property development including shopping malls and development built over railway depots (such as Telford Gardens) – the MTR was being run without government subsidy.
+Thanks to high ridership and property development including shopping malls and development built over railway depots (such as Telford Gardens), the MTR was being run without government subsidies.
 Newton also chaired the Hong Kong Futures Exchange from 1986 to 1989, as well as becoming a non-executive director of HongkongBank.